oleander/multi-agent-programming/assignment-1/prometheus.md

 ## Agent descriptors

-Seller:
+Name: Seller
 Description: offers items
-  Amount: N
+Cardinality: N/A
+Functionalities included: none from the outside perspective Reads data: user profile
+Writes data: user profile
-  Lifetime: Same life expectancy as the auction it self
+Lifetime: Same life expectancy as the auction it self Interacts with: Mediator
-  COD: Always alive
 Trigger: A notification about an action
-  Initialisation: None
 Demise: Delete all corresponding auctions
-  Data to keep track of: None
 Events:
   - auction ends
   - new bid

+---

-Bidder:
+Name: Bidder:
 Description: makes bids for auctions
-  Amount: N
+Cardinality: N/A
+Functionalities included: none from the outside perspective Reads data: user profile
+Writes data: user profile
-  Lifetime: Same life expectancy as the auction it self Create or destroyed: Always alive
+Lifetime: Same life expectancy as the auction it self Interacts with: Mediator
+Create or destroyed: Always alive
-  Trigger: A notification about an action
+Triggers: A notification about an auction
-  Initialisation: None
 Demise: Delete all corresponding bidds
-  Data to keep track of: None
 Events:
   - auction ends
   - new bid

+---

-Mediator
+Name: Mediator
 Description: starts autions, receives bids, declares winner
-  Amount: Multiple based on dynamics of the system
+Cardinality: Multiple based on dynamics of the system Functionalities included: notifies users (bidders and sellers) about auctions, ends auctions, creates auctions, take bidds Reads data: user profile, auctions and bidds
-  Lifetime: Infinity
-  COD: Always alive
+Writes data: auctions and bidds
 Trigger:
   - Bidder makes a bid
   - Creation of an auction
   - An action ends
 Initialisation: Connection to database
 Demise: Restart it and send alert
 Data to keep track of: Auctions and bidds
 Events:
     -
+---

 Searcher:
   Description: receives search queries, searches through database
   Amount: Multiple based on dynamics of the system